FEZ – two days in Morocco’s oldest imperial city

 Moroccan airlines such as Air Arabia and Royal Air Maroc as well as a few European airlines like Iberia and Ryan Air serve Fez’s international airport Fez-Saiss.
 It is located about 13 kilometers south of the city center.
 Cabs can be hired at the exit of the passenger terminal.
 Prices vary and have to be negotiated.
 The usual fair is 120 Dirhams, hence, it shouldn’t be higher than 150 Dirhams.

 Bus #16 travels between the airport and the city’s bus and train stations and costs as little as 4 Dirhams.
 The trip takes about 40 minutes.
-There are no timetables, but the bus goes about every hour between 6 a. m. and 11 p. m.
+There are no timetables, but the bus goes about every hour between 6 a.m. and 11 p.m.

 If you go from Fez to the airport, the bus stop is on the left of the entrance to the train station.
 It isn’t clearly marked, however, there are always people with suitcases.
 You can buy a ticket in advance at the cash desk at the bus stop.
 Since things can get a bit chaotic, always allow plenty of time.
-If you have a tight schedule, take a cab and don’t risk missing your flight because you wanted to save 10 bucks.
+If you have a tight schedule, take a cab and don’t risk missing your flight because you want to save 10 bucks.

 What Are Your Tips On Packing?